Mortimer333/Dito/README.md

 ```

 # Components
-Main purpose of this library is to have reusable Front End components with their own scope (both CSS and JS) without need for any large framework to make it work.
+Main purpose of this library is to have reusable Front End components with their own scope (both CSS and JS) without need for large framework to make it work.

 The main difference between this and i.e. Vue is that components are not on the site but are downloaded later.
 So you can register hundreds of components but if they are not used on current page they will not be downloaded which helps with keeping the website slim.